Bejaey/Guide-for-Reconnaissance/README.md

 --------------------------------------------

 3)Recon-ng

 Recon-ng is a full-featured Web Reconnaissance framework written in Python.
 Complete with independent modules, database interaction, built in convenience functions, interactive help, and command completion, Recon-ng provides a powerful environment in which open source web-based reconnaissance can be conducted quickly and thoroughly.

 Recon-ng has a look and feel similar to the Metasploit Framework, reducing the learning curve for leveraging the framework.
 However, it is quite different.
 Recon-ng is not intended to compete with existing frameworks, as it is designed exclusively for web-based open source reconnaissance.
 If you want to exploit, use the Metasploit Framework.
 If you want to Social Engineer, use the Social Engineer Toolkit.
+If you want to conduct reconnaissance, use Recon-ng.

 # Installation